PGCE in Secondary Education (Science with Physics) with recommendation for QTS

 - Utilise a range of teaching strategies to meet the identified learning needs of a wide range of pupils;

-- Utilise a range of resources, including information and communication technology, to enhance pupil learning in physics;
+- Utilise a range of resources, including information and communication technology, to enhance pupil learning in science;

-- Understand the importance of safe practice and safeguarding and apply these in working with young people both within and beyond physics lessons;
+- Understand the importance of safe practice and safeguarding and apply these in working with young people both within and beyond science lessons;

 - Use a wide range of class management strategies to maximise pupil learning;